pranayraut11/devops/helm/ingress/README.md

 ```
 kubectl get nodes -o wide
 ```
-> Note : If you are running minikube cluster on wsl(ubuntu) then you will have to use port forwarding.
+> Note : If you are running minikube/kind cluster on wsl(ubuntu) then you will have to use port forwarding.
 ```
 kubectl port-forward service/ingress-demo 31866:8080
 ```